Can you get a mortgage as a contract worker?

 • Multiply this total figure by 5

 This is a general benchmark, different lenders take varying approaches to assessing the borrowing capabilities of contractors, and the amount you can borrow will depend largely on your specific circumstances.
+Contact us for a personalised assessment of your borrowing potential.

 What else do I need to know about mortgages for contract workers?

-The mortgage lender will need proof of your earnings.
-You will have to show them accounts including bank statements from your last two or three years of working.
-If you have been contracting for less time, please speak to the lender, as they may accept a letter from your accountant confirming your earnings.
+The mortgage lender will need proof of your contact earnings.
+You will have to show them accounts or payslips, invoices and bank statements from your last two or three years of working which will give details of all your contract rates.
+This documentation demonstrates your financial stability and helps lenders gauge your earning potential over time.

 Read our Top tips to get a mortgage if you’re self-employed blog which includes practical steps to owning your dream home.

-Getting the right advice
+Getting the right mortgage advice

-Contract work does not have to be a barrier to owning a home.
-Whether alone or with a growing family, it’s never too early to start speaking to a Mortgage Adviser.
-We are a completely independent Whole of Market mortgage broker, abiding to a duty of care, offering a choice of around 100 lenders and up to 25,000 different mortgage schemes.
+We are a completely independent specialist brokers, abiding to a duty of care, offering a choice of around 100 lenders and up to 25,000 different mortgage schemes.
+Our independence ensures that your needs are prioritised, and we can access competitive deals that might not be available through high-street lenders.
 Let us help you make your contract work count towards your future home.

 Get in Touch